SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: Experiments

-We present the main results under the subject-dependent protocols in Figure~\ref{fig:main-res}.
-Figure~\ref{fig:main-res} (a) reports the average rank of all models, showing that SayNext-Chat combines relatively small size with superior performance.
-Figure~\ref{fig:main-res} (b) highlights notable discrepancies across evaluation dimensions: lexical overlap remains extremely low (below 20\%), semantic similarity reaches a moderate level (around 0.4--0.6), and emotion consistency achieves the highest scores (around 0.7--0.8).
+Figure~\ref{fig:main-res} presents the main results under the subject-dependent protocol. (a) reports the average rank of all models, showing that SayNext-Chat combines relatively small size with superior performance. (b) highlights notable discrepancies in Level 1 and Level 2 evaluations: lexical overlap remains extremely low (below 20\%), semantic similarity reaches a moderate level (around 0.4--0.6), and emotion-intention consistency achieves the highest scores (around 0.7--0.9).
 These results underscore the inherent difficulty of reproducing word-level utterances, even with advanced fine-tuned MLLMs.
-To further illustrate model distinctions, Figure~\ref{fig:main-res} (c) shows that SayNext-Chat consistently surpasses all state-of-the-art baselines across every metric.
+To further illustrate model distinctions, (c) shows that \textbf{SayNext-Chat consistently surpasses all state-of-the-art baselines across every metric}, substantially improving emotion-intention consistency by capturing latent connections between non-verbal cues and their linguistic realizations.

-Specifically, despite considerable variability in phrasing, SayNext-Chat achieves a 2–6 fold improvement in lexical overlap over competing systems, ranks first in semantic similarity on both BERTScore and Sentence-BERT, and substantially improves emotion consistency by capturing latent connections between non-verbal cues and their linguistic realizations.
-Performance trends remain consistent across both subject-dependent and subject-independent protocols, though several metrics decrease slightly in the latter, reflecting the continued challenge of modeling subject-specific patterns.
-(Details in Appendix~\ref{ap: tables})
+The no-vision baseline (gray lines in Figure~\ref{fig:main-res}(c)) consistently falls below SayNext-Chat across all Level 1 and Level 2 metrics, confirming that visual cues contribute meaningfully to anticipating users' social-cognitive states.
+Notably, it still surpasses several vision-equipped baselines on DEC and IC, suggesting textual context alone carries strong priors for discrete emotion and intention classification.
+Attention visualizations in Figure~\ref{fig:sample-test}(b) and Appendix~\ref{ap: attn-vis} further show that SayNext-Chat attends more broadly to facial expressions and gesture regions.
+Performance trends remain consistent across both protocols, though several metrics decrease slightly in the subject-independent setting, reflecting the challenge of modeling subject-specific patterns (Appendix~\ref{ap: tables}).

-Figure~\ref{fig:sample-test} presents case studies comparing priming-vector heatmaps with ground-truth and generated responses.
-High-score cases typically arise when the interviewer’s question provides sufficient context, when salient non-verbal expressions enable affective alignment, and when the dialogue follows common patterns (e.g., joy after victory, pressure from an opponent).
+Figure~\ref{fig:sample-test} (a) presents case studies comparing priming-vector heatmaps with ground-truth and generated responses.
+High-score cases typically arise when the question provides sufficient context, salient non-verbal expressions enable affective alignment, and the dialogue follows common patterns (e.g., joy after victory, pressure from an opponent).
 In contrast, low-score cases often involve off-topic noise and the inability of current MLLMs to reproduce human humor or linguistic creativity.
+More cases shown in Appendix~\ref{ap:case study-1}.

-\subsubsection{Ablation Study of the Priming Token}
+\subsection{Ablation Study of the Priming Token}